 The goal of being prepared for self-defense is to incorporate tools and protective steps into your daily schedule without creating a state of perpetual panic.
-No, that little old lady across the street isn’t going to attack you.
 That being said, it’s worth the investment to always be prepared.

-Save your guns for your hunting tips and your Hattori Hanzo sword for the living room display because your legitimate arsenal of self-defense tools should be easy to carry and non-lethal.
-The self-defense weapons below are discreet, cost under $35, and are proven to work.
+Save your guns for your hunting tips and your Hattori Hanzo sword for the living room display, because your arsenal of self-defense tools should be easy to carry and non-lethal.
+The best self-defense weapons listed below are discreet, cost under $35, and are proven to work.

 As with any weapon, take time to learn how to use it.
 YouTube has tutorials for everything these days.
-If you want to really get into Patrick Swayze Road House shape, take a local self-defense class and show no fear — non-verbal cues of confidence go a long way.
+If you want to really get into Patrick-Swayze-in-Road-House shape, take a local self-defense class and show no fear; non-verbal cues of confidence go a long way.

 Sabre 3-in-1 Pepper Spray with Key Ring

 With a formula that includes CS tear gas plus UV-marking dye to aid in suspect identification, Sabre’s 3-in-1 Pepper Spray packs maximum strength in a small bottle and is used by law enforcement across the U.S. The 10-foot range is good for 25 bursts, which is about five times more than other brands, according to Sabre.
-The key ring makes it easy to carry and a locking top protects from accidental discharges.
+The keyring makes it easy to carry and a locking top protects from accidental discharges.
 Sabre uses military-grade tear gas for its pepper spray but steers clear of CN tear gas, which can burn the skin and eyes.
-(By the way, have you tried mace beer?)

 Guard Dog Diablo II Tactical Stung Gun Flashlight